 In the years to follow, Brett Kaplan would increase the student staff and provide a more robust list of online listening options via the website, redesigned and linked to campus Cable Channel 22.
 Online streaming would be made available on iTunes.
 Prophet would be installed.
 September of 2004 saw the addition of Morning Mayhem, WRGW’s first morning show from 8am to 10am with Steve Roche and Sean Rose.
 The show was one of many programming expansions for the station from 2002-2005, which included live coverage of SA meetings, a News in Depth forum on Sundays, live noon news updates, expanded Hip-Hop and Loud Rock programs and an increase in live, in-studio interviews.

-And, in February 2004, the station celebrated its 75th Anniversary.
-Over 150 alumni attended, offered tours of the station, and brunch and dinner with President Trachtenberg, Senior VP Bob Chernak, Vice President Michael Freedman and WRGW Alumnus Mike Patrick of ESPN.
+In February 2004, the station celebrated its 75th Anniversary.
+Over 150 alumni attended, enjoying tours of the station and brunch and dinner with President Trachtenberg, Senior VP Bob Chernak, Vice President Michael Freedman and WRGW Alumnus Mike Patrick of ESPN.
 That weekend, alumni also attended the sold-out show featuring Something Corporate.
-Overall, Kaplan's leadership resulted in over 2 million hits at GWRADIO.com.
+Overall, Kaplan’s leadership resulted in over 2 million hits at GWRADIO.com.

 From 2006 to 2007, General Manager Matt Saunders and staff began exploring multimedia options for the station such as station webcams, video capabilities, and podcasting.
 Saunders also revived the Octoberfest tradition, organizing a month of in-studio events, interviews, and performances.
 He also continued to work with the School of Media and Public Affairs and Mike Freedman, gaining access to a flash studio for professional broadcasts in the SMPA building.
 Under Saunders, WRGW enjoyed professional experiences with The Kalb Report, XM programs, and a live broadcast of the nationally syndicated Jim Bohannon show, produced in part by students at WRGW.